VIISON/composer-rules-plugin/README.md

 * At this time, only the `composer install` use case is supported.
   `composer update` and others may be broken by usage of this plugin.

+* This plugin disables all other Composer plugins which are loaded before it.

 License
 -------